pineapplemachine/jsdoom/style.md

-Where an open brace `{`, parenthese `(`, etc. is followed by a corresponding closing brace `}`, parenthese `)`, etc. with no code in between, there should not generally be any whitespace, comments, or other characters in between those open and closing characters.
+Where an open brace `{`, parenthese `(`, etc. is followed by a corresponding closing brace `}`, parenthese `)`, etc. with no code in between, there should not be any whitespace, comments, or other characters in between those open and closing characters.

 ``` ts
 const myEmptyObject: Object = {};